- The Newton Family

 - Is Apple releasing a new Newton?

-- How can I tell an original MessagePad 2000 from an upgraded model?
+- How do I tell an original MessagePad 2000 from an upgraded model?

 - I have a Newton NotePad.
 What is it?